 Ethan – My mentor was extremely influential in determining what research projects to pursue.
 He was always available for guidance regarding how to set up my projects and navigate publication.
 My mentor was a junior faculty member in my future specialty with whom I had developed great rapport while on an elective rotation in the department.

 The IU School of Medicine MedSTAR program is a one-year fellowship and allows IU School of Medicine medical students to be immersed in research support for one year of full-time mentored training.
 The fellowship plans to accept up to four students each year from IU School of Medicine who are enrolled and in good standing, and who have a proven interest in and commitment to biomedical research as evidenced by previous laboratory, translational, or clinical research experience such as the IMPRS Summer Program.
-The program will begin in May 2020.
-Additional information about the program can be found in the guidelines here.
+The program will begin in May 2021.